Minyus/pipelinex/README.md

 - `!!python/object` or `!!python/name` are too long to write.
 - Positional (non-keyword) arguments are apparently not supported.

+Any better way?

-PipelineX's HatchDict is the solution.
+PipelineX provides the solution.

 PipelineX's HatchDict provides an easier syntax, as follows, to convert Python dictionaries read from YAML or JSON files to Python objects without `import`.